-- 13. The Whistleblowing law is contained in the Public Interest Disclosure Act 1998 (PIDA amended by the Enterprise and Regulatory Reform Act 2013).
+- 3.2.
+The Whistleblowing law is contained in the Public Interest Disclosure Act 1998 (PIDA amended by the Enterprise and Regulatory Reform Act 2013).
 Public bodies, such as this Council, are required to have a Whistleblowing policy and to ensure that employees are not victimised or dismissed for raising their concerns internally.
-This also applies to those who, as a last resort, feel the need to take their concerns to an outside body, such as the Local Government Ombudsman. - 14.
+This also applies to those who, as a last resort, feel the need to take their concerns to an outside body, such as the Local Government Ombudsman. - 3.3.
+Members of the public who raise concerns are not legally protected by PIDA, so we do offer the option for the person making the allegations to withhold their identity at the time concerns are raised.

+- 3.4.
+You may feel that the only way you can raise your concerns is if we protect your identity.
+If the whistleblower does chose to disclose their identity, we will respect confidentiality as far is possible, but there are times when we cannot guarantee this, for example, where a criminal offence is involved or if there are child protection or adult safeguarding issues. - 3.5.
+We will attempt to ensure the whistleblower's identity is not disclosed to third parties and information will not be disclosed unless the law allows or compels us to do so, for example in order to comply with a court order.
+If the information you provide includes personal information about another person, then that person may be entitled to access it under subject access provisions of the Data Protection Act or General Data Protection Regulations (GDPR).
+If releasing that information could reveal identifying information about the whistleblower, we will always ask for your consent prior to releasing the information. - 3.6.
 We will not tolerate any harassment or victimisation (including informal pressure) and we will take action to protect you when you raise a concern believed to be in the public interest.
-We will take any disciplinary or corrective action should anyone attempt to victimise the whistleblower or prevent concerns being raised. - 15.
-You may feel that the only way you can raise your concerns is if we protect your identity.
-We will respect your confidentiality as far as we possibly can but there are times when we cannot guarantee this, for example, where a criminal offence is involved or if there are child protection or adult safeguarding issues. - 16.
+We will take any disciplinary or corrective action should anyone attempt to victimise the whistleblower or prevent concerns being raised. - 3.7.
 If we proceed to a formal investigation we may require you to give evidence along with other employees and witnesses; we are, in some circumstances, able to do this without disclosing the identity of the whistleblower.
-A statement from you may also be required as part of criminal proceedings or Employment Tribunal - this depends on the nature of the concern. - 17.
-We will attempt to ensure the whistleblower's identity is not disclosed to third parties without a court order.
-If the information you provide includes personal information about another person, then that person may be entitled to access it under subject access provisions of the Data Protection Act.
-If releasing that information could reveal details about the whistleblower, we will always ask for your consent prior to releasing the information. - 18.
+A statement from you may also be required as part of criminal proceedings or Employment Tribunal this depends on the nature of the concern. - 3.8.
 If your whistleblowing disclosure results in an internal investigation and you provide a witness statement under that process, your statement may be used for disciplinary purposes.
 This means your statement may be given to the subject as part of a disciplinary hearing.
 An employee subject to the disciplinary process can ask to see personal information held about them at any time under the subject access provisions of the Data Protection Act this may include information within your statement.
 If it is possible to provide access to personal information within your statement without revealing any information about you, we will do so.
-If this is not possible, we will always seek your consent before releasing any information. - 19.
-If your statement is not required for disciplinary purposes it will be: - held confidentially on our case file (until the case file is destroyed after 7 years) - released only with your consent or a Police / Court Order - 20.
-The Council:
+If this is not possible, we will always seek your consent before releasing any information. - 3.9.
+If your statement is not required for disciplinary purposes it will be: - held confidentially on our case file (until the case file is destroyed after 7 years) - released only with your consent or a Police / Court Order